MLB on Fox: 2014–present

 In 2022, the number of Fox network games expanded to 18 broadcast windows as part of the network's contract renewal, with prime time games, branded as Baseball Night in America airing every week beginning with the Saturday of Memorial Day weekend.
-Most weeks feature two Saturday evening games in regional coverage, although some weeks have a third regional game.
+Most weeks featured two Saturday evening games in regional coverage, although some weeks had a third regional game.
 As in 2019, some September broadcasts were moved to Thursday to avoid college football conflicts.
-FS1 continues to broadcast non-exclusive Saturday afternoon games, with a second Saturday evening game broadcast during the early weeks of the season before the broadcast network's Saturday prime time games begin.
-FS1 also carries some irregularly scheduled weeknight games.
-Fox Deportes carries Spanish-language simulcasts of many Fox and FS1 games.